-"La Nueva Guatemala de la Asunción" is the official name of the city, it´s also the cultural, religious and business center of the country.
-The metropolis is home to about 5 million people.The city boasts a contrast between the colonial architecture combined with modern buildings, important museums and historical monuments that offer the visitor a unique experience.
+La Nueva Guatemala de la Asunción is the official name of the city, it´s also the cultural, religious and business center of the country.
+On this day we will appreciate a panoramic contrast between the eclectic architecture combined with modern buildings, important museums and historical monuments.